chtwilfer/chtwilfer1.github.io/_posts/2020-09-16-azurenetappfiles-deployment.md

 ## For the deployment in two regions

-.\ANF-PoC-Deployment.ps1 -location westeurope -resourcegroup anfwe &#8211; anfaccountname anfwe -creationtoken anfwetest -subnetaddressprefix 10.3.2.0/24 -networkaddressprefix 10.3.0.0/16 -secondlocation northeurope -secondresourcegroup anfne &#8211; secondanfaccountname anfne -secondcreationtoken anfnetest -secondsubnetaddressprefix 10.4.2.0/24 -secondnetworkaddressprefix 10.4.0.0/16
+.\ANF-PoC-Deployment.ps1 -location westeurope -resourcegroup anfwe -anfaccountname anfwe -creationtoken anfwetest -subnetaddressprefix 10.3.2.0/24 -networkaddressprefix 10.3.0.0/16 -secondlocation northeurope -secondresourcegroup anfne -secondanfaccountname anfne -secondcreationtoken anfnetest -secondsubnetaddressprefix 10.4.2.0/24 -secondnetworkaddressprefix 10.4.0.0/16

 # The End

-There is certainly a lot to improve on the script, but I&#8217;m constantly working on it.
+There is certainly a lot to improve on the script, but I am constantly working on it.
 Next I would try a deployment via ARM Templates.

-For more infromation about the Use Cases use this Link: <a href="http://techblog.twilfer.net/azure-netapp-files" target="_blank" rel="noopener noreferrer">http://techblog.twilfer.net/p/1455</a>

 _Hashtags: #AzureNetAppFiles #Azure #cloudmigration #datacenters #storage #data #cloudstorage #hybridcloud #NetApp #Microsoft #workloads #applications_